 Described by his friend Victor Hugo as “Europe’s richest vagabond,” Alfred Nobel was haunted by grief and guilt after a grisly explosives accident killed his younger brother.
 He would later go on to fund the world-famous Peace Prize with money earned from the invention and production of dynamite, much of it sold for military purposes.
-Urging him on was the eventual first female recipient of the award, the world-famous (at the time) author Bertha von Suttner, who had once been his personal secretary.
+Urging him on was the eventual first female recipient of the award, the internationally popular author Bertha von Suttner, who had once been his personal secretary.

 Both Alfred and Bertha firmly believed in world peace.
 Even so, they approached that goal with dramatically conflicting philosophies.
 Nobel once said, “I wish I could invent a substance or machine capable of such frightful and whole-scale destruction that wars would become altogether impossible.”
 Bertha’s persistent message was more urgent and direct: “Disarm!”

 The complexities of both characters and the turbulent times in which they lived provide a rich and rewarding opportunity for fictional treatment, especially as many details and questions about both their lives have remained either unanswered or unaddressed for over a century.